mah0001/metadata-editor-docs-v2/documenting_microdata.md

 ## Create a project

 The first step in documenting a dataset is to create a new project.
 You do that by clicking on CREATE NEW PROJECT in the *My projects* page.
+Select *Microdata* as data type.
 This will open a new, untitled *project home page*.

 In that page, select the Template you want to use to document the dataset.
 A default template is proposed; no action is needed if you want to use the default template.
 Otherwise, switch to another template by clicking on *Switch template* in the **Templates** frame.
 Note that you can at any time change the template used for the documentation of a project.
 The selected template will determine what you see in the navigation tree and in the metadata entry pages, but switching from one template to another will not impact the metadata that has already been entered; no information will be deleted from the metadata.